Vignesh-Hariharan/Vignesh-hariharan/README.md

 ## 👋 Hello, World!

-I'm Vignesh, a seasoned Data Analyst and Business Management Professional with over 6 years of experience in data analysis, reporting, and project management.
-My career journey includes roles at industry leaders like Amazon and StackAdapt, where I've honed my skills in analyzing large datasets, generating strategic insights, and leveraging data to drive business outcomes.
+I am Vignesh, a dynamic Data Analyst and Business Management Strategist with over 6 years of progressive experience, specializing in transforming raw data into actionable intelligence that fuels business growth.
+Throughout my career at industry giants such as Amazon and StackAdapt, I have refined my ability to dissect complex datasets, craft strategic insights, and deploy data-driven solutions that directly influence organizational success.
+My expertise lies at the intersection of analytical rigor and business acumen, enabling me to bridge the gap between data analysis and impactful decision-making

 ## 🚀 Current Focus